Rachel pictured above with therapy dog partner Mia, in a counseling session

 WHAT IS ANIMAL-ASSISTED THERAPY?

-Paws To Connect Counseling provides animal-assisted psychotherapy in accordance with American Counseling Association's Animal-Assisted Therapy in Counseling Competencies: https://www.counseling.org/docs/default-source/competencies/animal-assisted-therapy-competencies-june-2016.pdf?sfvrsn=14, and Pet Partners' National Standards of Practice for Animal-Assisted Activities and Therapy: www.petpartners.org.
+Paws To Connect Counseling provides animal-assisted therapy in accordance with American Counseling Association's Animal-Assisted Therapy in Counseling Competencies: https://www.counseling.org/docs/default-source/competencies/animal-assisted-therapy-competencies-june-2016.pdf?sfvrsn=14, and Pet Partners' National Standards of Practice for Animal-Assisted Activities and Therapy: www.petpartners.org.

-My animal partners and I always work from a teamwork approach; we have been trained and screened to help ensure that ethical standards and best practices are being met in working with clients.
-As requested as a therapeutic goal, clients also have the opportunity to assist me with the teaching and training of my therapy animal teammates.
-In addition to being a trained and registered therapy team since 2003, I have also engaged in continuing education and have received animal-assisted psychotherapy intensive training through a variety of programs.
+My animal partners and I always work from a teamwork approach, ensuring that ethical standards and best practices are being met in working with clients.
+As a therapeutic goal in counseling sessions, clients also have the opportunity to assist me with aspects of training my therapy animal partners.

-While therapy dogs are most commonly known, many domesticated species (including cats, rabbits, guinea pigs, birds, horses, llamas) can also be very impactful in counseling.
-I have had the honor of observing the profound connection that individuals have had with a variety of animal species.
-Therefore, I believe that different types of animals have an equal and powerful place in the healing process with clients.
-Integrating a therapy dog or therapy rabbit in sessions is an option for clients.
-We understand that some clients prefer traditional therapy without the incorporation of animals, and that is both respected and welcomed.
+While therapy dogs are the most commonly known species providing these services, numerous domesticated species (including rabbits, guinea pigs, birds, horses, llamas, cats) can also be very impactful in counseling.
+I have had the honor of observing the profound connection that individuals can have with a variety of animal species.
+Therefore, I strongly believe that different types of animals have both an equal and powerful place in the healing process with clients.
+Integrating a therapy dog or therapy rabbit in sessions is an option for our clients.
+I understand that some clients prefer traditional therapy without the incorporation of a therapy animal, and that is both respected and welcomed.